Mike Trout: American League Rookie of the Year (2012)

 Trout became the first player in MLB history to hit 30 home runs, steal 45 bases, and score 125 runs in one season.
 Trout set the Angels' club record for most runs scored in a season, surpassing Vladimir Guerrero.
 He also set the Angels rookie record for most hits in a season with 173, passing Wally Joyner.
 Trout became the first rookie ever to hit 30 home runs and steal 40 bases in the same season.
 In addition, Trout finished second in the AL in batting average (.326), third in slugging percentage (.564), third in on-base percentage (.399), second in OPS (.963), 9th in hits (182), and first in OPS+ (171).
 He became the first Angels player to lead the league in stolen bases since Chone Figgins did so in 2005 with 49 stolen bases.
 He led the American League in power-speed number (37.2).
 According to Baseball-Reference.com, Trout finished with a wins above replacement (WAR) value of 10.9, 2.4 better than second-place finisher Robinson Canó of the Yankees.
-Trout was the first position player to have a WAR above 10.0 since Barry Bonds for the San Francisco Giants in 2004.
+Trout was the first position player to have a WAR above 10 since Barry Bonds for the San Francisco Giants in 2004.

 Trout led the Angels in batting average, runs scored, hits (182), triples, stolen bases, total bases (315), base on balls, batting average, on-base percentage, slugging percentage, and on-base plus slugging despite playing in just 139 games.
 He was tied with Albert Pujols for second place on the team in home runs behind Mark Trumbo and was fourth in runs batted in.

-On November 12, 2012, Trout won the BBWAA Jackie Robinson Rookie of the Year Award, receiving 28 of 28 first-place votes, becoming the first Angels player to win the award since Tim Salmon won it in 1993 and the youngest player to win the AL Rookie of the Year Award.
+On November 12, 2012, Trout won the Rookie of the Year Award, receiving all 28 first-place votes, becoming the first Angels player to win the award since Tim Salmon won it in 1993 and the youngest player to win the AL Rookie of the Year Award.
 Trout became just the 18th Rookie of the Year winner to win the award unanimously.
 On November 13, Trout won the Heart and Hustle Award, given to the player who "demonstrates a passion for the game of baseball and best embodies the values, spirit and traditions of the game.”
 Trout was one of three outfielders in the American League to win the Silver Slugger for being the best offensive players at their position; the others were then-Ranger Josh Hamilton and Josh Willingham of the Minnesota Twins.
 He also won a Fielding Bible Award as the best fielding center fielder in MLB.